 In spite of the presence of matching parts manufacturers, the share of OEM parts is on the rise due to the fact that in the OEM’s organization, the OEMs necessarily benefit from the fact that suppliers are also the consumers.
 The service outlets owned and authorized by the OEMs directly consume the spare parts which they need for the purpose of providing the required service to CV customers.
 In particular, the service outlets that are not only owned by the OEMs but also are authorized by them necessarily have a very high degree of loyalty to the OEMs and the major portions of the spare parts is also received through the OEM’s organization.
 In addition to this, the OEMs get a lot of benefit from the coverage of the total value chain.
 About one-third of the total CV customers purchase the maintenance as well as the repair packages in addition to the vehicle itself.
 Now, in these cases, the OEM takes the risk of future maintenance as well as the repair costs and thus the vehicles are serviced within the network OEMs along with receiving all of the required spare parts through the OEM’s organization.

-For the purpose of increasing the reach almost all of the CV manufacturers, it appoints exclusive spare parts outlet or the distributors.
+For the purpose of increasing the reach of almost all of the CV manufacturers, it appoints an exclusive spare parts outlet or the distributors.
 These outlets or the distributors necessarily make sure that the spare parts are available at the retailer’s shop as well.
 The spare parts outlets owned by the OEM are expected to rise modestly, but given their low significance about the overall share of outlets, this rise will be quite marginal in nature.
-In the recent times, though the number of outlets has gone down, it is expected to grow again in line with the overall market thereby an increasing trend would be followed in case of the parts outlets.
+In recent times, though the number of outlets has gone down, it is expected to grow again in line with the overall market thereby an increasing trend would be followed in the case of the parts outlets.

 Source Of Spare Parts of Authorised Outlets:

 The spare parts outlets that are authorized can enjoy a lot of advantages at the time of sourcing the parts from the OEM.
 For example, we can consider the OEM’s organization.
 First of all, the OEM provides great support in the adequate stocking of the parts.
 As the authorized spare parts outlets maintain a wide range of spare parts in stock, they require to have a detailed knowledge along with the historical data for the determination of the optimal levels of stock for each of the parts individually.
 Secondly, the OEM covers the risk in a case when the levels of stock are not true.
-This happens either when the stock levels are too high which have led to a very high capital employed or in a case where the stock levels are too low which means that there is the requirement of an emergency shipment by the OEM.
-Thirdly, the authorized outlets take advantage of a high performing, proven, trusted as well as a reliable network of logistics and IT system.
-Fourth, the authorized outlets are one-stop shopping and a common parts numbering system greatly reduce the complexity in communication and the IT systems.
+This happens either when the stock levels are too high which has led to a very high capital employed or in a case where the stock levels are too low which means that there is the requirement of an emergency shipment by the OEM.
+Thirdly, the authorized outlets take advantage of a high performing, proven, trusted as well as a reliable network of logistics and IT systems.
+Fourth, the authorized outlets are one-stop shopping and a common part numbering system greatly reduces the complexity in communication and the IT systems.
 Ultimately, the customized financial conditions also help in providing an incentive for sourcing the parts from the OEM, and this in turn finally results in the lowering of the costs of sourcing.

 ACG developed exclusive software for Automotive Industry: